emacs-mirror/emacs/mps/manual/source/topic/error.rst

     The client program reserved a block by calling :c:func:`mps_reserve` but neglected to round the size up to the alignment required by the pool's :term:`object format`.

-``pool.c: PoolHasAttr(pool, AttrALLOC)``

-    The client program called :c:func:`mps_alloc` on a pool that does not support this form of allocation.
-Use an :term:`allocation point` instead.

 ``poolams.c: AMS_ALLOCED(seg, i)``